What do you do when you’re not in the park?

 What do you like about the park?

-Anything else you’d like to share about your experiences in the park or the people you’ve met here?
+Is there anything else you’d like to share about your experiences in the park or the people you’ve met here?